HeavyMedl/bftp/README.md

 # bftp
-A bash script with ftp mirroring functionality that wraps cURL as a platform for **Explicit FTP over SSL (FTPES)**.
-A command line ftp client.
+A command line **Explicit FTP over SSL (FTPES)** tool that wraps cURL as a platform for mirroring remote files locally.

 ------
 #### Purpose